mkarutz/sdsl-lite/README.md

   * Each data structure can easily be serialized and loaded to/from disk.
-  * We provide functionality which helps you analyze the storage requirements of any SDSL based data structure (see left)
+  * We provide functionality which helps you analyze the storage requirements of any SDSL based data structure (see right)
   * We support features such as hugepages and tracking the memory usage of each SDSL data structure.
   * All implemented data structures are composable.
 For example, a compressed